UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 system, yet there has seemed to be reticence to discuss specific requirements and plans.

-Some aspects of the CDR seem geared towards satisiying reporting requirements and evaluation driven by DARPA, but others are more focused on product technical needs, in particular for data searchability/accessibility.
+Some aspects of the CDR seem geared towards satisfying reporting requirements and evaluation driven by DARPA, but others are more focused on product technical needs, in particular for data searchability/accessibility.
 These capabilities are at least notionally aligned with the goals of TA4 as expressed in the BAA